nipy/heudiconv/docs/custom-heuristic.rst

 ..
 TODO Lets remove heuristic1 and heuristic2 and create a 2nd example
    dataset? or branch?

-* You will modify three sections in *heuristic.py*.
-It is okay to rename this file, or to have several versions with different names.
-You just don't want to mix up your new *heuristic.py* and the finished *heuristic1.py* while you are learning.
+We will modify the generated *heuristic.py* so heudiconv will arrange the output in a BIDS directory structure.

-* Your goal is to produce a working *heuristic.py* that will arrange the output in a BIDS directory structure.
-Once you create a working *heuristic.py*, you can run it for different subjects and sessions (keep reading).
+It is okay to rename this file, or to have several versions with different names, just be sure to pass the intended filename with `-f`.
+See :doc:`heuristics` docs for more info.

 * I provide three section labels (1, 1b and 2) to facilitate exposition here.
 Each of these sections should be manually modified by you for your project.

 Section 1